 CECL and Your ALM Model

 CECL is best thought of as part of a holistic view that focuses on Enterprise Risk Management and not just credit risk alone.
 It is no longer advisable to operate in silos as you might have done in the past when credit loss reserves were calculated by the Credit Officer for the institution, while Asset/Liability forecasts were in the domain of the CFO.
-With the need to look at a more forecasted approach to determine credit reserves, it makes sense to leverage some of the assumptions that have been used in the past for developing loan assumptions in your A/L models.
+With the need to look at a more forecasted approach to determine credit reserves, it makes sense to leverage some of the assumptions that have been used in the past for developing loan assumptions in your ALM model.

 Join this webinar to learn:

-- How CECL will impact ALM
+- How CECL will impact asset/liability management

 - Effective capital planning and loan pricing processes